minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-25-host-guest-communication-2.markdown

 The data itself is located in the virtqueue.
 The notification notices there is a data that Host or Guest should read, and it takes the data from the virtqueue.

-Still, virtio causes vmexit to context switch to the Host or Guest.
+Still, virtio causes vmexit to context switch to the Host from the Guest.
 However, it could reduces the copy overheads compared to the Full-Virtualization.

 ## Experiment